15 First-Person Horror Games Like Alien: Isolation

 You must do various duties while fending off demonic spirits in this game and undertake occult rituals to recognize evil beings.

 This game’s first two hours are enjoyable.
-Be ready for some jump scares.
-They are many in this game.
+Be ready for some jump scares, there are lots of them in this game.
+If jump scares aren’t your preferred type of scares, this may not be the best alternative to Alien: Isolation for you.

 Generally speaking, this is a clever horror game with mysteries to solve, but it is also a somewhat unsettling job simulator.
-It might not be the most polished game on Steam, but it is an enjoyable experience if that’s the kind of horror you like.
+It might not be the most polished game on Steam, but it is an enjoyable experience.

-Using your ghost hunting tools, you will look for and gather proof of whoever or whatever is haunting the place.
+Using your ghost hunting tools, you will gather proof of whatever is haunting the place.
 The goal is simple.
-Ultimately, you and your team want to make money from the footage.
+Ultimately, you and your team want to make money from the footage of the paranormal activity.
 Is it worth the risk, though?

 The devs were careful to make the game not feel too repetitive, too.
 Each investigation will be distinct because there are over 10 different varieties of ghosts.
 The ghosts have different personalities and traits.

-If you like horror games but you are scared of playing them alone, Phasmophobia solves that problem brilliantly.
+If you like horror games like Alien: Isolation but you don’t want to play them alone, Phasmophobia solves that problem brilliantly.
 You’re out of excuses now.

 Amnesia: The Dark Descent

-Amnesia: The Dark Descent is one of those games that changed the genre forever when released.
-The horror in this game is made in a way that no other game seems to have made before.
+Amnesia: The Dark Descent is one of those games that changed the horror genre forever when it came out.
+The horror in this game is completely unique, and fans of games like Alien: Isolation are sure to enjoy it.

 You play as Daniel, who wakes up in a castle with no memory of how he got there.
 As you explore the area, you slowly piece together what happened and realize that something horrifying is stalking you through the halls.